kakaobrain/pororo/README.md

 ![](assets/usage.gif)

-`Pororo` performs Natural Language Processing and Speech-related tasks.
+`pororo` performs Natural Language Processing and Speech-related tasks.

 It is easy to solve various subtasks in the natural language and speech processing field by simply passing the task name.